Tooth-Colored Fillings – Carrollton, TX

 Your Invisible Cavity Solution

 In the past, the best option you had for filling in a cavity was amalgam, which leaves a dark, silvery blob on your teeth.
-Luckily, at DD Family Dentistry, we utilize the most advanced technology and materials that the industry has to offer, and that includes a more effective material for restoring teeth affected by tooth decay—tooth-colored fillings.
+Luckily, at DD Family Dentistry of Carrollton, we utilize the most advanced technology and materials that the industry has to offer, and that includes a more effective material for restoring teeth affected by tooth decay—tooth-colored fillings.
 As the name implies, this type of filling matches the shade of your enamel, practically disappearing from sight.
 So if you’re faced with a cavity, you can rest assured that your smile will still look radiant and beautiful after treatment.

 What Tooth-Colored Fillings Are Made of